craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 ###### Coin of Aurelian Silence
 - *Requires Attunment*
-- While you are Attuned, the Coin can be used as a +1 Arcane Focus.
+- While you are Attuned, the Coin can be used as a Arcane Focus.
+- While you are Attuned, the Coin grants +1 to Arcana Skill Checks.
 - While you are Attuned, you may store a 1st Level Wizard Spell in the Coin.
-- While you are Attuned, once per long rest, before you cast a spell;
+- While you are Attuned, once per long rest, before you cast a spell (0/10);
 	- *(Heads)* Gain Advantage on an Attack Roll made for the spell, or impose Disadvantage on a Saving Throw made for the spell.
 	- *(Tails)* Regain the lowest level spell slot expended to cast the spell.